OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *expression* - *expression*

 > Addition and subtraction.
 Both operands must have the same numeric type, and the result is of that same type.
-This does 256-bit arithmetic and does not check for overflow or underflow.
+These do 256-bit arithmetic and do not check for overflow or underflow.

 *expression* * *expression*